little-core-labs/hypercore-xsalsa20-onwrite-hook/README.md

 hypercore-xsalsa20-onwrite-hook
 ===============================

-A write hook to decrypt data using a XSalsa20 cipher into a hypercore storage when replicating from peers.
+> A write hook to decrypt data using a xsalsa20 cipher into a Hypercore
+> storage when replicating from peers.

 ## Installation